NilMolineroQuintana/Activitats-Administracio-de-Sistemes/Laboratoris/Laboratori 3/Laboratori3.md

 done

 echo "--------------------------------------------------------------------------"
-echo "--- Resum de Distribució de Tráfic ---"
+echo "--- Resum de Distribució de Tràfic ---"

 declare -A FREQUENCIES
 for ip in "${IPS_REGISTRADES[@]}"; do